Abstract

 Discussion

 To our knowledge, no retinal abnormality has been described in patients with a mutation in SOX9 (see Hejtmancik and Daiger, 2020).
 This is probably because CD patients are mostly heterozygous for SOX9 and show early postnatal lethality, so a retinal degeneration phenotype in adulthood was either overlooked or not addressed.
 However, SOX9/Sox9 has a complex regulatory landscape (Bagheri-Fam et al., 2006; Despang et al., 2019), and mutations in its regulatory region have been associated with tissue-specific human phenotypes (Wunderle et al., 1998; Benko et al., 2009; Kim et al., 2015; Kurth et al., 2009).
-In this context, transgenic mice carrying an enhancer located around 500 kb upstream of SOX9 revealed enhancer activity in the eye (Sreenivasan et al., 2017).
+In this context, transgenic mice carrying a human enhancer located around 500 kb upstream of SOX9 revealed enhancer activity in the eye (Sreenivasan et al., 2017).
 Thus, screening of the SOX9 regulatory region may provide new molecular mechanisms underlying idiopathic cases of retinal degeneration.

 Several expression studies have proposed Sox9 as a marker of epithelial limbal and corneal stem/progenitor cells, with further support from in vitro experiments validating this finding (Sartaj et al., 2017; Parfitt et al., 2015; Menzel-Severing et al., 2018).
 Through in vivo cell lineage tracing and gene targeting strategies in mice, combined with the analysis of sc-RNAseq data, we shed light on the nature, differentiation dynamics and function of these stem/progenitor Sox9-positive cells.
 Trajectory analysis of limbal and corneal scRNAseq data revealed that Sox9 is highly expressed in a cell population characterized by the expression of stem cell markers (Gpha2, Ifitm3, Cd63, and Krt14), and that its expression gradually decreases as these cells enter mitosis and differentiate into suprabasal corneal cells.
 Consistent with this, we observed a substantial proliferation of Sox9-expressing descendant cells, leading to a significant increase in their numbers within the first 10 days after the initiation of the TX treatment.
 Subsequently, these cells originate small clones with a rapid decrease and finally they give rise to few, large, radially oriented clones.
 The fact that Sox9 was expressed exclusively in epithelial basal cells, while Sox9-expressing descendant cells were observed throughout the entire corneal epithelium indicates that many Sox9-expressing descendant cells experience a decline in Sox9 expression, initiating their differentiation into cells that proliferate, migrate, and differentiate into suprabasal corneal cells, thus contributing to the maintenance of corneal homeostasis.

-This competition would explain why, in contrast to the whole mount LacZ analysis, Sox9-null cells were not detected tissue sections of these eyes.
+The persistence of some small clones (including a radial stripe) of LacZ+ Sox9Δ/Δ cells in the limbal and corneal epithelia of CAGG-CreERTM;Sox9flox/flox; R26R-LacZ mice nevertheless shows that Sox9 is not absolutely required for the contribution of cells to the limbal and ocular epithelium, but that the lack of Sox9 significantly impairs the ability of mutant cells to compete with wild-type cells.
+This competition would explain why, in contrast to the whole mount LacZ analysis, Sox9-null cells were not detected in tissue sections of these eyes.
 A recent preprint (Rice et al, 2024) describes a study that confirms the stem-clonogenic potential of Sox9-positive limbal epithelial cells.
 That study also reports that conditional deletion of Sox9 leads to abnormal corneal epithelial differentiation and squamous metaplasia in the central cornea.
-This phenotype was not observed in our study but is explicable because of the mosaic nature of our model, which may allow for rescue of the normal Wnt and Notch signalling by wild-type cells, preventing transdifferentiation.
+This phenotype was not observed in our study but is explicable because of the mosaic nature of our model, which may allow for rescue of the normal Wnt and Notch signalling by wild-type cells, preventing transdifferentiation (Menzel-Severing, 2018).

 Material and methods